 - Build - The actual coding phase.
 All software built is reviewed by an internal committee for compliance with established software standards.

 - Testing - Unit testing is conducted on each module of code.
 Integration testing and User acceptance testing is conducted after all code is completed.

 - Documentation - Business process documentation is prepared and placed on-line.
 Help Text is incorporated within the final system.

 - User Training - If new capabilities have been introduced or significant enhancements have been completed, user training is conducted for the various types of users who would be using the new or enhanced features.

 - Implementation - Once all software is built, tested, and documented it is deployed into the production environment so users can incorporate the new capabilities into their day-to-day work routines.

-- Maintenance - If any enhancements are required or problems are encountered with any deployed system, users are to submit a request to email@example.com.
-A work ticket will be initiated.
+- Maintenance - If any enhancements are required or problems are encountered with any deployed system, users are to submit an IT Web Help Desk request.